Notes on “Visitors”

 The Devil Every Day: The basic frame of this song dates back to a day in 1983 when I was riding my bicycle along the Chicago lakefront and passed some kids smoking pot and having a good laugh.
 It grew in pieces over the years (and was pretty much re-written for this album in 2015) to become a song about a broken relationship, new beginnings, and forgiveness and acceptance.
 And I’ve always wanted to be a rocker!
 (And thanks to my recording engineer Derek Bianchi for the killer electric guitar work on this track!)

 Tomorrow is a Long Time: Perhaps my favorite Dylan song of all.
-So simple and evocative, with a directness that can’t be constructed or song-crafted but only felt – it’s been a good and essential friend for decades.
+So simple and evocative, with a directness that can’t be constructed or song-crafted but only felt – it’s been a good and essential friend for decades, and has a very deep meaning for me, evoking an extraordinary time in my life.
 And to have the great Happy Traum playing on it is beyond a dream – I grew up listening to him play with his brother Artie and with Dylan on Greatest Hits, Vol. 2, and I was privileged to meet him in 2015, when I attended Richard Thompson’s Frets & Refrains music camp, where Happy is faculty.
 To have Happy Traum appear on an album of my songs is something I couldn’t have imagined any more than leading a mission to Mars.
 To say I’m grateful doesn’t even begin to scratch the surface.
 And his playing, as it only could be, is perfect . . .

 Where You Are: Yet another old song made new.
 I’ve been a Springsteen fan(atic) since 1975 but never felt I could write in his style until “The River” came out in 1980.
 I was feeling, and wanted to capture, the sweet romantic longing and desperation that characterized his early work, but because I wasn’t working within rock, I didn’t know how to get there.
 “The River” opened that door and this song followed.
 It’s been written and rewritten probably ten times over, but its heart is in “Drive all Night” and “The Price You Pay.”
 (And yes, I did go see the recent “River” tour when it hit the Bay Area – and unashamedly cried through most of the concert.)